wodrobina/RagEncoderApplication/README.md

 - `api`: Contains REST controllers and Data Transfer Objects (DTOs).
 - `chunking`: Handles the logic for splitting large documents into smaller, manageable chunks.
+  - `AbstractChunker` / `TextChunker`
 - `encoder`: Provides abstractions for generating vector embeddings from text.
+  - `EmbeddingProvider` interface defines the contract for converting text into high-dimensional vectors.
+  - `OllamaEmbeddingProvider` is an implementation that connects to an Ollama instance (e.g., using `bge-m3`).
 - `index`: Orchestrates the indexing flow and manages interaction with the Vector Store.
+  - `IndexingService` handles the workflow of chunking, embedding, and storage.
+  - `VectorStore` abstracts vector database operations.
+  - `QdrantVectorStore` provides a production-ready implementation using Qdrant.
 - `scanner`: Responsible for file system interactions (scanning directories, reading files).
+  - `FileScanner` handles identifying supported formats (`.txt`, `.md`, `.java`, etc.) and extracting content.
 - `config`: Centralizes Spring configuration and property mapping.

 ## Data Flow